Campground in Acadia and Bar Harbor place you near national park

 Bar Harbor, ME 04609

-This national park is glorious.
-The oldest national park on the East Coast, visitors will enjoy a variety of wonders including the unusual geological formations, nature and wildlife, scheduled events, scenic drives, hiking, biking, and boat cruises.
+This national park is simply put, an amazing experience.
+The oldest national park on the east coast, visitors will enjoy a variety of wonders including the unusual geological formations, nature and wildlife, scheduled events, scenic drives, hiking, cross country ski trails, biking and boat cruises.
 Don't forget to look for the puffins, North America's answer to the penguin.
-Fishing sites abound, with approximately 20 lakes and ponds from which to choose.
 Public camping is available at two locations, and there are fees for camping and for entering the park.
-In winter there is cross country skiing, snowshoeing and limited snowmobiling.